saferpay/jsonapi/texts/06_ErrorHandling_CommonErrors.md

 ## Common Error Messages

-+ **AUTHENTICATION_FAILED - "Invalid credentials"**: In this case either the CustomerId, JSON API Password, JSON API User, or a combination of all three is not correct!
-You have to make sure, that all three things belong to the same Saferpay account!
+<p><strong>AUTHENTICATION_FAILED - "Invalid credentials":</strong> In this case either the CustomerId, JSON API Password, JSON API User, or a combination of all three is not correct!
+You have to make sure, that all three things belong to the same Saferpay account!</p>

 <p>Example:</p>
 <pre class="prettyprint">